 in accordance with UK Generally Accepted Accounting Practices (‘GAAP’) and with this statute.

 11. Every college shall also supply with its accounts, but not for publication, such other financial information, either audited or unaudited, as is specified by Council by or under the regulations.

 12. (1) By the date laid down by regulation, the statements and the report of the independent auditors shall be presented to the College Accounts Committee.

-13. The reports of the independent auditors shall include, in a form laid down by Council by regulation, any further report which may be required by the University’s external auditors in respect of any public funds transferred to the college by the University during the immediately preceding financial year.
+13. The reports of the independent auditors shall include, in a form laid down by Council by regulation, any further report which may be required by the University’s external auditors in respect of any public and publicly accountable funds transferred to the college by the University during the immediately preceding financial year.